 The financial services industry is evolving at a pace like never seen before.
 Newcomers saw the opportunities of the digital age and incumbents realized they needed to act fast.
-Many say the rise of fintech was a direct result of the loss of trust and reputation towards banks after the financial crisis in 2008.
+Many say the rise of fintech was a direct result of the loss of trust and reputation toward banks after the financial crisis in 2008.

 Now, more than 10 years later, the market has changed.
 Financial services have changed.

 One thing hasn’t changed: the financial services industry seems to be getting in a new crisis of trust.
 The industry is suffering from a lack of good governance.
-Bankers are afraid to read newspapers because most bank-related news today is yet another accusation on fraud.
+Bankers are afraid to read newspapers because most bank-related news today is yet another accusation of fraud.

 Banks push for, and consumers often ask for digital services.
 Digital services are what they got.
-That is: banks and consumers got digital services in the front, they didn’t get to the end-to-end process yet.
+That is: banks and consumers got digital services in the front, but they didn’t get to the end-to-end process yet.

 Interestingly enough, banks are also fighting for the most seamless onboarding experience.
 Consumers not having to pass by the branch for onboarding is very attractive for both digital consumers as it is for banks, but it creates also new risks with regards to identification and all related consequences for Know Your Customer (KYC) processes.

 Incumbents Move Too Slow in the Digital Age

 Incumbents seem to suffer from a lack of digitization.
 Although it looks very digital in the front end, the back end may not always be aligned with these newly digitized inflows of data: onboarding clients is easy, but making sure their data remains in line with reality is often another story.

 Just to name a few penalties for European banks related to AML:

 - Société Générale paid $1.4 billion to US Federal and State Authorities